 CSE is a form of sexual abuse involving power imbalance and can occur without physical contact.
 Indicators are covered in staff training.
 Repeated missing episodes increase risk.
-All DEMAT academies participate in Operation Encompass, an early information safeguarding partnership, with local authorities and police to support pupils who go missing.
+All DEMAT academies participate in Operation Encompass with local authorities and police to support pupils who go missing.